 Placement Best Practices for Outdoor Sirens on Warehouse Sites

 Correct siren placement directly affects system effectiveness.
-In large industrial settings, poor positioning can reduce sound projection or limit strobe visibility.
+In large warehouse settings, poor positioning can reduce sound projection or limit strobe visibility.

 To maximise performance:

-• Ensure the strobe is clearly visible from main entry gates and public-facing areas
+- Ensure the strobe is clearly visible from the main entry gates and public-facing areas

 It’s also good practice to conduct on-site activation tests during commissioning.
 This helps confirm that the siren can be heard clearly across the yard and within adjacent structures.